ajaykr2712/ML_DS/CONTRIBUTIONS.md

-# 🚀 ML Arsenal - 100 Major Contributions & Enhancements
+# 🚀 ML Arsenal - 150 Major Contributions & Enhancements

 ## 📋 Overview
-This document outlines 100 major contributions and enhancements to the ML Arsenal platform, covering cutting-edge research implementations, production optimizations, developer experience improvements, and community features.
-The first 50 contributions establish the foundation, while contributions 51-100 push the boundaries of what's possible in ML.
+This document outlines 150 major contributions and enhancements to the ML Arsenal platform, covering cutting-edge research implementations, production optimizations, developer experience improvements, and community features.
+The first 50 contributions establish the foundation, contributions 51-100 push the boundaries of what's possible in ML, and contributions 101-150 define the future of artificial intelligence.

 ---